-At a national level, preventive and repressive measures are taken in order to prevent acts of terrorism being carried out in Switzerland.
+At a national level, preventive and repressive measures are taken in order to prevent acts of terrorism in Switzerland.
 In addition, these measures aim to ensure that Swiss territory is not used to endanger domestic and international security, whether directly nor indirectly.

-In the wake of the terrorist attacks of 11 September 2001, Switzerland promptly provided the required information in response to co-operation requests from several countries.
-The parliament has outlawed all activities of the Al-Qaida group on its territory.
+In the wake of the terrorist attacks of 11 September, 2001, Switzerland promptly provided the required information in response to cooperation requests from several countries.
+Parliament has outlawed all activities of the Al-Qaida group on its territory.
 Switzerland has systematically implemented the decisions of the Security Council Counter-Terrorism Committee, established following the Resolution 1267 (1999), and the subsequent relevant resolutions of the UN-Security Council aimed at the freezing of the assets of individuals and entities linked to terrorism.
-The activities of the two groups "Al Qaeda" and "Islamic State" are considered a growing threat to the domestic and external security of Switzerland.
-That is why the Swiss Parliament adopted the urgent federal law banning the groups Al-Qaida and ISIL (Da'esh) as well as other related organisations (Federal Act on the Proscription of the Groups Al Qaeda, Islamic State and its Associated Organisations, SR 122).
+The activities of the two groups Al-Qaida and IS are considered a persistent threat to the domestic and external security of Switzerland.
+That is why Parliament adopted the urgent federal law banning the groups Al-Qaida and IS as well as other related organisations (Federal Act on the Proscription of the Groups Al-Qaida, IS and its Associated Organisations, SR 122).
 The ban concerns not only all the activities of these organisations in Switzerland and abroad, but also all actions intended to provide them with financial, material or personnel-related support, such as dissemination of propaganda, fund-raising or recruitment of new members.